Pests

 A crown structure that conceals early colonies

-The dense cluster of leaf bases at the crown, where the strappy leaves emerge from the top of the caudex, creates a shaded, tightly packed junction that scale can occupy for weeks before a colony grows large enough to be visible on the open leaf blades.
+The dense cluster of leaf bases at the crown, where the strappy leaves emerge from the top of the caudex, creates a shaded, tightly packed junction that scale can occupy for weeks before a colony grows large enough to be visible on the open leaf blades further out.

 Introduction from a recently purchased specimen

-A newly acquired Ponytail Palm, especially one that passed through multiple retailers before reaching a home, commonly carries an early scale population in the tightly packed crown that goes unnoticed until it establishes fully.
+A newly acquired Ponytail Palm, especially one that passed through multiple retailers or a crowded nursery bench before reaching a home, commonly carries an early scale population hidden in the tightly packed crown that goes unnoticed until it has established well beyond a treatable early stage.

 Stress from inconsistent watering weakening natural resistance

-A plant repeatedly stressed by overwatering or prolonged drought has fewer resources to resist pest establishment, and an already-struggling specimen is somewhat more likely to develop a noticeable infestation.
+A plant repeatedly stressed by overwatering, prolonged drought, or a soft caudex has fewer resources to mount any resistance to pest establishment, and an already-struggling specimen is somewhat more likely to develop a noticeable scale infestation than one growing vigorously under correct care.

 How to Fix It